lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-10-08-understanding-forward-forward.markdown

 Another significant drawback of backpropagation is its dependence on having complete knowledge of the calculations made during the forward pass to calculate accurate derivatives.
 If we introduce a black box into the forward pass, backpropagation becomes unfeasible unless we can develop a differentiable model for that black box.
 Interestingly, for the Forward-Forward Algorithm, the presence of a black box doesn't alter the learning process whatsoever, as there's no need for backpropagation through it.

-One last fundamental drawback, cited before, is the memory footprint.
+One last fundamental drawback, cited before, is the memory usage.
 Backpropagation requires storing activations of all intermediate layers.
-This practical concern becomes evident when aiming to implement exceptionally deep neural architectures in a production environment.
-This issue becomes particularly tedious when there is a need for frequent retraining of models using updated datasets.
+This practical concern becomes evident when aiming to implement deep neural architectures in a production environment where efficiency is a requisite.
 In such scenarios, the challenges associated with deploying and maintaining these deep models become even more pronounced, potentially affecting the efficiency and agility of the production pipeline.

 #### Interesting properties of forward forward